 Translate a knowledge article in multiple languages

 Your knowledge content needs to reach all of your customers, no matter what market or region they are from.
-The knowledge management capability in Dynamics 365 helps you translate your articles so that you can provide the same self-help content in multiple languages without having to manage multiple copies of the same article.
+The knowledge management capability in Customer Engagement helps you translate your articles so that you can provide the same self-help content in multiple languages without having to manage multiple copies of the same article.
 By using the translation feature, you can quickly and efficiently provide 24-hour service to all of your customers.

 Open the article you want to translate, and on the command bar, select Translate.